radanalyticsio/oshinko-specs/modify-cluster-configs.md

 and use it as a source for named cluster configurations.
 If a user creates a cluster referencing one of these named configurations, oshinko will read the config and create the cluster accordingly.
-The orgininal spec for this feature is noted at the end of the document.
+The original spec for this feature is noted at the end of the document.

 Configmaps mounted as volumes are a nice abstraction for